 It is imperative that pro-lifers be ready to answer questions about abortion and the risks associated with having an abortion.
 The below information will help you in answering these questions with provable research.

-- 50% of women now seeking abortion have had at least one previous abortion.
+- 45% of women seeking an abortion have had at least one previous abortion.

-- 51% of abortions are performed on women less than 25 years old.
+- 46% of abortions are performed on women less than 25 years of age.
+That breaks down to 12% on adolescents, and 34% on women ages 20-24.

-- Approximately 1/3 of American women have had an abortion by age 45.
+- Approximately 1/4 of American women have had an abortion by age 45.
+One in 20 by age 20, and one in five by age 30.

 Dilation & Curettage (D&C)